-Fig. 4.
+Figure 4.
 Map, satellite SPOT image and sections describing the San Ramón Fault and its piedmont scarp in the eastern districts of Santiago.
-Map and SPOT image cover same area(shown in Figs. 2b and 3a).
-Sections tentatively interpreted across the fault (labelled A and B) are located in the map.
+Map and SPOT images covering the same area (shown in Figures 2b and 3a).
+Sections tentatively interpreted across the fault (labeled A and B) are located in the map.
 The San Ramón Fault trace is at the foot of a continuous scarp east of which the piedmont is uplifted and incised by streams.
-The more incised Cerros Calán, Apoquindo and Los Rulos (to the N) expose an anticline made of Early Quaternary sediments, cored by bedrock of the Abanico Formation and possibly cut by subsidiary thrusts, as those better exposed and mapped in Cerro Los Rulos (illustrated in section A).
-The gently sloping piedmont that is uplifted in the central part of the segment (section B) is covered with Midlle-Late Pleistocene alluvium containing lenses of volcanic ash correlated with Pudahuel ignimbrites (see text).
-The map has been compiled and geo-referenced at 1:25.000 scale, from original mapping on a DEM at 1:5.000 scale (shown in Fig. 6).
+The more incised Cerros Calán, Apoquindo, and Los Rulos (to the north) expose an anticline made of early Quaternary sediments, cored by bedrock of the Abanico Formation and possibly cut by subsidiary thrusts, as those better exposed and mapped in Cerro Los Rulos (illustrated in section A).
+The gently sloping piedmont that is uplifted in the central part of the segment (section B) is covered with middle-late Pleistocene alluvium containing lenses of volcanic ash correlated with Pudahuel ignimbrites (see text).
+The map has been compiled and georeferenced at 1:25,000 scale, from original mapping on a DEM at 1:5,000 scale (shown in Figure 6).